slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 /index.php (Status: 200)
 ```

 The `/dev/` doesn't have anything interesting.
-I checked the vhost `dev.nestedflanders.htb` but that doesn't seem valid and I get directed to the page with the single dot.
+I check the vhost `dev.nestedflanders.htb` but that doesn't seem valid and I get directed to the page with the single dot.

 ![](/assets/images/htb-writeup-unattended/dev.png)